A Zoo Flamingo Was Euthanized After a Child Broke the Bird's Leg Throwing Rocks

-A flamingo was euthanized Monday at an Indiana zoo after an elementary school student threw a rock at it.
-The student was visiting the Miller Park Zoo in Bloomington, Ind. when the child struck the bird, breaking its leg.
+A flamingo was euthanized Monday at an Illinois zoo after an elementary school student threw a rock at it.
+The student was visiting the Miller Park Zoo in Bloomington, Ill. when the child struck the bird, breaking its leg.

 In an email to The Pantagraph, a Bloomington news outlet, zoo superintendent Jay Tetzloff explained that, “Unfortunately, staff determined the best course of action given the animal’s injuries was to euthanize the bird.”